BPresseisen/unit-4-game/README.md

 Future development plans include the following mods:

-(1) greater mobile responsiveness (2) at the game's conclusion, there would be two resulting images drawn to the screen depending on the outcome: win or lose.
+(1) greater mobile responsiveness (2) refactorization of the called functions.
+At this point the called function is on each image's onClick even, thus not fullying utilizing the 'this' alias and assignment of a value from an stored attribute/data-value on the image and lastly at the game's conclusion; (3) there would be two resulting images drawn to the screen depending on the outcome: win or lose.
 These images have been identified and will be added this week (2019_April07) in time for this submission.
 If not, shortly thereafer.

 Here is the deployed link: